Spoiler Meta Spoiler Meta

 “We’re managing the spinal swelling and prepping for decompression surgery this afternoon.
 The goal is to relieve the pressure and prevent further damage.
 He’s stable enough to proceed.”

-“And what about the risk of infection?”
+“And the open fracture?”
 The fire continued.
-“His tibia was an open fracture.
-Injuries like that get complicated.”
+“Injuries like that get complicated.”

 “He’s on broad-spectrum antibiotics as a precaution.
 We’ve been tracking his white cell count and running cultures regularly.
-So far, no signs of infection, but you’re right—it’s something we’re staying ahead of.”
+So far, no signs of infection, but you’re right.
+It’s something we’re staying ahead of.”

 “I want to be updated immediately if anything changes.”